paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-121-documentation-of-vessels.md

 (1) no longer meets the requirements of this chapter and regulations prescribed under this chapter applicable to the certificate or endorsement; or

-(2) is placed under the command of an individual not a citizen of the United States in violation of [section 12131 of this title](./chapter-121-documentation-of-vessels.md#section-12131).
+(2) is placed under the command of an individual not a citizen or noncitizen national (as such term is described in section 308 of the Immigration and Nationality Act ([8 U.S.C.
+1408](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1408&num=0&edition=prelim))) of the United States in violation of [section 12131 of this title](./chapter-121-documentation-of-vessels.md#section-12131).

 ### Statutory Notes